By Chip Rowe

 George Pataki, a resident of Garrison who represented the Highlands in the state Senate, announced he would run for governor against three-term Democratic incumbent Mario Cuomo.

 Fourth graders at Haldane Elementary assembled the school’s first networked computer lab.
 The students also learned how to get into the system using passwords and how IBM computers differ from Apples.

 A 20-year-old man from Queens was in critical condition after being stabbed with a steak knife following an argument at a party on East Mountain Road South.
-A Cold Spring teenager was charged with attempted murder.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+A Cold Spring teenager was charged with attempted murder.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.